When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity.

-The Lori Wall Bed is a versatile Murphy bed that gives shoppers a high-quality option at an attractive price-point.
-Made from 100% Baltic birch ply, this Murphy bed mounts directly to the wall.
+The Lori Bed is a versatile Murphy bed that gives shoppers a high-quality option at an attractive price-point.
+Made from 100% poplar, this Murphy bed mounts directly to the wall.
 It is available with a horizontal or vertical orientation.
 Many shoppers opt for the vertical orientation for a traditional look, though the horizontal assembly is a suitable choice for those with low ceilings or limited space.

-Rather than cutting costs by using lower-quality materials, the Lori Wall Bed maintains its price-point by omitting a lifting mechanism.
+Rather than cutting costs by using lower-quality materials, the Lori Bed maintains its price-point by omitting a lifting mechanism.
 Therefore, lowering this Murphy bed requires help from a partner.
 Assembly is also required, and detailed instructions explain the process.

-The Lori Wall Bed is compatible with mattresses up to 12 inches thick and is available in twin and queen sizes.
+The Lori Bed is compatible with mattresses up to 12 inches thick and is available in twin and queen sizes.
 Shoppers can choose between three finish options, all of which include storage shelves.

 Shipping is free within the contiguous U.S. Those living in Canada, Hawaii, and Alaska should expect additional shipping charges.
 Your purchase includes a 60-night money-back guarantee.
 For returns within this window, Lori provides a full refund of the purchase price minus $150 for return shipping.
-The Wall Bed is backed by a lifetime limited warranty.
+The bed is backed by a lifetime limited warranty.